 First, your child will be able to go bananas while coloring!
 Coloring pages are awesome for kids: they can be creative, they can practice their motor skills, and they can let their imagination roam free!
-On this picture dictionary your little one has six different fruits to color in detail, all of them very different in both size, shapes and tastes.
-There is a strawberry, and a couple of blueberries.
+In this picture dictionary, your little one has six different fruits to color in detail, all of them very different in both size, shapes, and tastes.
+There are strawberry and a couple of blueberries.
 Then, there’s a watermelon and a peach.
 Finally, there’s a lemon and a pear.

-Encourage your little one to color the fruits as thoroughly as he or she wants, and on the meantime you can take advantage of this activity to also practice another fun subject: colors in English !
+Encourage your little one to color the fruits as thoroughly as he or she wants, and in the meantime, you can take advantage of this activity to also practice another fun subject: colors in English!
 It might be a good opportunity to ask your child “What color is the strawberry?”
-Red!
+“Red!”
 But… is red the only color it has?
 Of course not!
-Strawberries also have green leaves, and small black seeds.
+Strawberries also have green leaves and small black seeds.
 What about the watermelon?
 It is also red!
 But only on the inside.
 You can explain to your little one that the watermelon has different colors like green and white, but just like the strawberry, it also has black seeds inside!